frontend-engineering/Invio/README.md

 ## Features
+- Synchronize your Obsidian docs to AWS S3, similar to the functionality of Obsidian Sync but with data stored in AWS
 - Publish your docs to html webpage auto, while keeping all your styles.
 Inspired by [Webpage HTML Export](https://github.com/KosmosisDire/obsidian-webpage-export)
 - COS supports: Amazon S3 or COS compatable like tencent Cloud
 - **Scheduled auto sync supported.** You can also manually trigger the sync using sidebar ribbon